HalfMillennium/mnemo-api/README.md

 This service leverages a Python library for grabbing snippets of search data (from several sources) and creating a journal "entry" from a first-person perspective based on current events (pertaining to the figure) as well as historical information about the public figure.

-The service is created using FastAPI and will rely on a ChatGPT Python client to create the contextual thought.
+The service was created with a Django/GraphQL/Relay stack and relies on a ChatGPT Python client to create the contextual thought.

 Mnemo will be accessible via a React web front-end.